Ninichus/jupyter_slurm_http_provisioner/README.md

 ## Setup

+`pip install jupyter-slurm-http-provider`

-### 1 - Build a remote wrapper script
+### 1 - Build an api

-This remote wrapper will be called when we want to launch the kernel.
-Thus, it should:

-- Start a slurm job that will start a kernel (the connection file should be named .../kernel-{slurm_job_id}.json, thus the command inside a batch script could be `python -m ipykernel_launcher -f=/tmp/kernel-${SLURM_JOB_ID}.json`)
-- Wait for the job to start
+5 endpoints are mandatory :

+- GET - /pub_key -> returns the public ssh key of the compute node that runs the kernel
-- Return the slurm job id
+- POST - /launch_kernel -> launches a kernel in a slurm job

-See the example file
+- GET - /ready -> returns the state of the slurm job, and if started, returns the kernel's connection file
+- POST - /start_tunnels -> should establish ssh tunnels between the compute node and the notebook, optionally mount folders
+- DELETE - /tunnels -> called during cleanup, after the tunnels are closed.
+It could start a garbage collector

-### 2 - Setup a kernel
+### 2 - Set up a kernel

 This is the kernel that will use the slurm-http-provisioner.
-It will be displayed in the Notebook / Lab interface.
+Its name will be displayed in the Notebook / Lab interface.

 ```
 #~/.local/share/jupyter/kernels/slurm-http/kernel.json